 The Group operates internationally and is exposed to foreign exchange risk arising from various currency exposures, primarily with respect to the GB Pound and Nigerian Naira.
 Foreign exchange risk arises from future commercial transactions and recognised assets and liabilities.

-The majority of the Group's transactions are conducted in US Dollars, the functional currency of all the entities of the Group.
+The majority of the Group's transactions are conducted in US Dollars, its functional currency.
 As a result there is no significant foreign exchange risk, however, the Group does review its exposure to transactions denominated in other currencies and takes necessary action to minimise this exposure.